katcipis/sophia/notes/books/soul-new-machine.md

 on software development, the role of pressure, scarcity of resources, etc.
 Perhaps in some contexts, even time boxing and deadlines can be a positive force depending on how they are exerted, I'm not sure, but it got me thinking.

+Another thing that resembles nature and goes against my biases is the idea of not doing something "well", no engineer wants to do things not well, but it is true that not everything needs to be done well, it does depend, and in nature a lot of things look clumsy and funny, and could be better, but they are good enough (human eyes are a very odd design, for example).
+So as an engineer you want to build all the things well, because you want to be proud of what you build, but that may not be the path for the best design, specially when resource constraints are in place.

 Also it is interesting when sometimes a project seems like something unworthy and boring and in the end it turns out to be awesome, material for reflection